Diving Into Nutrition

 - Any situation that’ll make you sweat more—for example, during hot weather, or while hitting the gym

 - During certain illnesses such as the flu—fever and diarrhea can lead to loss of electrolytes.
 You also take in fewer electrolytes when you lose your appetite

-One solution: People with CF are encouraged to eat a high-salt diet.
+One solution: People with CF are encouraged to eat food that is rich in sodium.
 So go ahead, drink more sports drinks, use more salt when cooking, and eat more salty foods such as cold cuts, cheese, soy sauce, soups and gravy, and pizza.

 Got stomach issues?
 If so, be sure to discuss your diet with your doctor as certain dietary restrictions can help with some stomach problems.